 Neuroplasticity After Stroke Works Differently for Everyone

-For example, a left hemisphere stroke may cause language difficulties because that’s usually where the language center of the brain generally resides.
+For example, a left hemisphere stroke may cause language difficulties because the left hemisphere of the brain is where the language center of the brain generally resides.
 To overcome language difficulties after stroke, neuroplasticity allows the brain to strengthen existing neural connections or create new connections elsewhere in the brain.

 Activating Neuroplasticity with Massed Practice

 For instance, mathematicians spend many hours each day practicing arithmetic.
-As a result of their experience, mathematicians have increased grey matter in the areas of the brain responsible for arithmetic.
+As a result of their experience and learning, mathematicians may have increased grey matter in the areas of the brain responsible for arithmetic.
 Their brains have become efficient at solving math problems through the process of neuroplasticity.

 Neuroplasticity after stroke is activated by massed practice: high repetition of a task.